OpenCerts/opencerts-documentation/docs/multi-issuer.md

 sidebar_label: Multi Issuers
 ---

 OpenCerts allows documents to have any number of issuers.
-This can be useful in some cases when there is a collaboration on a degree between multiple universities (Double Degree).
+This can be useful in some cases when there is a collaboration on a degree between multiple institutions (Double Degree).

 > Please note that the current model is not compatible with W3C Verifiable Credentials (VC) which only allows **one** issuer per VC.
 We might revisit this use-case in the future.